aigarius/static_blog/blog/2022/06/29/long-travel-in-an-electric-car.md

 on a map, having ways to do business trip accounting and having good calendar view.
 Sadly it does not correctly capture the data for [charging sessions](https://photos.app.goo.gl/Mu184AmjX5fiFfP28) (the amounts are incorrect).

+Update: after talking to Tronity support, it looks like the bug was in the incorrect value for the usable battery capacity for my car.
+They will look into getting th eright values there by default, but as a workaround one can edit their car in their system (after at least one charging session) and directly set the expected battery capacity (usable) in the car properties on the Tronity web portal settings.

 One other fun way to see data from your BMW is using the [BMW integration in Home Assistant](https://www.home-assistant.io/integrations/bmw_connected_drive/).
 This brings the car as a device in your own smart home.
 You can read all the variables from the car current status (and Home Asisstant makes [cute historical charts](https://photos.app.goo.gl/gh9BUrXBgU66fEUK7)) and you can even see